Lawondyss/MomentPHP/README.md

 # MomentPHP

-MomentPHP is date library for parsing, validating, manipulating, and formatting dates.
+MomentPHP is date library for parsing, manipulating and formatting dates.
 It's inspired by the JavaScript library [Moment.js].